anthonytecsa/hackRX2/README.md

 # CareRX Pharmacy App

-The **Prescription Scanner App** is a React-based web application that helps users manage their prescriptions, interact with healthcare providers, and scan new prescriptions using a camera or uploaded images.
+A React-based web application that helps users manage their drug prescriptions, interact with healthcare providers, and scan new prescriptions using a camera or uploaded images.
 This app supports patient and pharmacist roles, offering tailored functionality for each.

 ---